Collada plugin for After Effects

 Godot

-• Godot Visual Shader - right click to save as
+• Godot (v3?)
+Visual Shader - not compatible with Godot 4, right click to save as

 • Time Scale - speed of playback